Saikan

+Layout

-It connects directly to the main temple of the complex through a long passageway that climbs further up the mountain.
+Saikan connects directly to the main temple of the complex through a long passageway that climbs further up the mountain.

+Accommodation

 Elaborate Gohonbo Bassho-zen meals are served to visitors.

+Access

-Traditionally, it is reached by climbing up 2,466 stone steps up the side of the mountain, but it can also be reached by car or bus.
+Traditionally, the lodgings are reached by climbing up 2,466 stone steps up the side of the mountain, but it can also be reached by car or bus.